-- To create a route to the location, including turns, select Route To or . - To use Auto Guidance, select Auto Guidance or S. - 4 Review the course indicated by the magenta line (Route Color Coding, page 50).
+- To use Auto Guidance, select Auto Guidance or S. - 4 Review the course indicated by the magenta line (Route Color Coding, page 36).

 NOTE: When using Auto Guidance, a gray segment within any part of the magenta line indicates that Auto Guidance cannot calculate part of the Auto Guidance line.
 This is due to the settings for minimum safe water depth and minimum safe obstacle height.